Family of man shot, killed by Vallejo police sues

 VALLEJO, Calif. --The family of a man who was shot and killed by a Vallejo police officer earlier this year has filed a federal lawsuit against the city, its Police Department and is demanding the release of body-worn camera footage of the incident.

-Civil rights attorney John Burris planned to hold a news conference at Vallejo City Hall Wednesday at 1 p.m. announcing the suit on behalf of various members of Ronell Foster's family.
+Civil rights attorney John Burris held a news conference at Vallejo City Hall Wednesday and announced the suit on behalf of various members of Ronell Foster's family.
 The suit seeks an unclear amount of monetary damages and the release of the bodycam video.

 "If the city has nothing to hide, it will immediately make the officer's body camera footage available to Mr. Foster's family and the community so that they can know the true facts as to how the young father of two met his death," Burris said in a statement.